Physician Career Pivot: Moving Toward, Not Away

 It took tremendous courage to make a change.

-Big decisions are never without fear.
+Big decisions are rarely without fear.

-And uncertainty.
+Or uncertainty.

 What’s in our control is making our chosen path the right one.

-Having our own back and embracing it all.
+Having our own back.

 Change is scary and hard and good and bad and exciting.